gdsotirov/cvstogit/slackbuilds/Readme.md

-# SlackBuilds - Migration to CVS
+# SlackBuilds - Migration to Git

 Description of CVS to Git migration of my Slackware build scripts collection.